List of Star Wars creatures: Tra'cor

+Treppok

-TreppokTreppoks are enormous fish that grow up to 30 m (100 ft) long on the ocean planet of Baralou.
+Treppoks are enormous fish that grow up to 30 m (100 ft) long on the ocean planet of Baralou.
 They are the herd animals of the sentient species Krikthasi.

+Tunnel snake

-Tunnel snakeTunnel snakes are poisonous snakes found in jungle regions of planets, such as Kashyyyk and Wayland.
+Tunnel snakes are poisonous snakes found in jungle regions of planets, such as Kashyyyk and Wayland.

+Tuskcat

-TuskcatTuskcats are tiger-like animals that live on Naboo and possibly other planets, such as Orto Plutonia.
+Tuskcats are tiger-like animals that live on Naboo and possibly other planets, such as Orto Plutonia.
 They had very long saber-tooth fangs, hence their name, and are also called "Nabooan Tusked Panthers" or Nabooan tusk-cat.